The Best Pumpkin Science Activities that will Engage Your Kids

 Sort and Classify Pumpkins by Appearance

 If you don’t have lots of real pumpkins for kids to examine, you can use photographs of pumpkins.
-Encourage your kids to find different ways to sort them.
+Encourage your young scientists to find different ways to sort them.
 Here are some ideas.

 • by color